Oh yes, this is the one where I try to convince you that getting over your fear of live video is an excellent idea. (Spoiler: it is.)

 Last year, shooting video that I edited before it was posted online was SO awkward.
 Re-take after re-take, and even after it was published I still didn’t feel confident about the finished product.
 If I couldn’t get it together when it was just me and a camera, how was I going to tackle LIVE video??

 But, because trying and figuring out apps and platforms is part of my job, and because I know live video helps to build a connection and trust faster than blog posts and emails ever will, I did it anyway.

 And yes, it was awkward and my heart was beating out of my chest and I talked so fast someone actually commented telling me to slow down.
 But after a while people started asking questions and I could focus on being helpful instead of the fact that they could see everything I was doing.

 And…I actually started to enjoy it.

-Today, after lots and lots of webinars and Periscopes and Facebook Lives, I can actually click the button to go live without a shred of fear.
+Today, after lots and lots of webinars and hosting group coaching via Facebook Live (over in Dare to Grow!), I can actually click the broadcast button without a shred of fear.
 And that is something I didn’t think would EVER happen, so I have 100% confidence that you can learn to be a fearless broadcaster too!

-Here are a few tips to get you Facebook Live-ing and Periscoping like a pro!
+Here are a few tips to get you going live like a pro!